nus-cs2103-AY2122S1/ip/README.md

 # Morgan

-Morgan is a virtual task assitant that provides both speed and convenience in managing your day-to-day tasks.
+Morgan is a virtual task assistant that provides both speed and convenience in managing your day-to-day tasks.
 Equipped with a simple Graphical User Interface (GUI), Morgan is optimized for use via a Command Line Interface (CLI).

-Download Morgan [here](https://github.com/jennibearduit/ip/releases) and you'll never worry about missing a deadline!
+Download Morgan [here](https://github.com/jennibearduit/ip/releases) and you'll never have to worry about missing a single deadline!

 ## Commands